PyO3/pyo3/guide/src/async-await.md

 thread.

 We can, however, override the default test harness and provide our own. `pyo3-asyncio` provides some utilities to help us do just that!
+In the following sections, we will provide an overview for constructing a Cargo integration test with `pyo3-asyncio` and adding your tests to it.

 ### Main Test File
 First, we need to create the test's main file.
 Although these tests are considered integration tests, we cannot put them in the `tests` directory since that is a special directory owned by Cargo.
-Instead, we put our tests in a `pytests` directory, although the name `pytests` is just a convention.
+Instead, we put our tests in a `pytests` directory.

+> The name `pytests` is just a convention.
+You can name this folder anything you want in your own
+> projects.

 `pytests/test_example.rs`
 ```rust